vPeteWalker/midway/db/basic_clone_ui/basic_clone_ui.rst

    Databases can be cloned alongside an entirely new server, automatically provisioned by Era, or as an additional database inside an existing database server.

 #.
 Make the following selections and click **Next**.

    Be sure to use this exact naming shown, as changing this will prevent you from successfully completing the proceeding steps.

    - **Database Server** - Create New Server
-   - **Database Server Name** - FiestaDB_Dev *Use this exact name, as changing this will prevent you from successfully completing the proceeding steps*
+   - **Database Server Name** - FiestaDB_Dev
    - **Compute Profile** - DEFAULT_OOB_COMPUTE
    - **Network Profile** - DEFAULT_OOB_SQLSERVER_NETWORK
    - **Administrator Password** - nutanix/4u